 Currently, the market for lightweight vehicles is primarily driven by regulatory authorities pushing for fuel efficiency.
 The EU has devised a roadmap for moving to a competitive low-carbon economy by 2050.
 Furthermore, North America is driven by the increasingly strict fuel economy standards of the US CAFE requirements, which are also being adopted by Canada and Mexico.

-High pressure from automotive regulatory authorities, increased global demand and decreasing the cost of materials through concentrated research and innovation are some of the drivers of the global lightweight cars market.
-However, high costs of materials like carbon fiber, ongoing research on material mix leading to market non-readiness of this affordable material and decreasing focus on the weight of vehicles since 2011 form the bottlenecks for this industry.
+High pressure from automotive regulatory authorities, increased global demand, and decreasing cost of materials through strong research and innovation are some of the drivers of the global lightweight cars market.
+However, high costs of materials like carbon fiber, ongoing research on material mix leading to market non-readiness of this affordable material, and decreasing focus on the weight of vehicles since 2011 form the bottlenecks for this industry.

-The ideal materials for lightweight cars market includes aluminium, high strength steel, and magnesium.
+The ideal materials for lightweight cars include aluminum, high-strength steel, and magnesium, which have a high strength-to-weight ratio.
 In the luxury segment, carbon fiber cars, like the ones produced by BMW, are no longer expensive and are increasingly being used in mass car production.
-The most popular material currently is "material-mix”, an innovative mix of materials to enable affordability of lightweight cars.
+The most popular material currently is "material-mix," an innovative mix of materials to enable affordability of lightweight cars.
 The recent Global Automotive Lightweight Materials Initiative (GALM) has boosted the research and popularity of this material mix.
 Another method of decreasing the weight of cars is through downsizing engines.